datapractice/machinelearners/title.md

+# Unlearning machine learning
-# Into the data: diagramming machine learning
+## Into the data: diagramming machine learning
 ## Forms of data thought: entanglements of subjectivity and computation
 ## Forms of data thought: learning from machines
 ## Forms of data thought: what to do with machine learning?